-- Make sure the spokes are tight.
-Check the rims for damage.
-2 P. 72 - Make sure the fuel filler cap is tight.
-2 P. 31 - Check for loose cables or other parts and anything else that seems out of the ordinary. - Use a key to check that all the accessible nuts, bolts and fasteners are tight.
+- Check for loose cables or other parts and anything else that seems out of the ordinary. - Use a key to check that all the accessible nuts, bolts and fasteners are tight.

 Part replacement

 Always use original Montesa parts or their equivalents to ensure the reliability and safety of the vehicle.